 Why are film and comics criticism treated as traditional conservative humanities disciplines in the first place, and taught as if they must remain so?
 Singer makes a good case for why rigorous academic language might be necessary, but the uses found for that language are the standard comfort blankets of literature studies and the hunt for The Exceptional Work, sieving aspirational self-expression and personal epiphanies from the silt.
 And that’s in the scholarship aisle; in the consumer-facing world, the adoption of humanities language beyond its natural borders has nearly killed the art of rhetoric stone dead.

 Leftist critics praising art that is in fact conservative:

 Individualism is perfectly amenable with the foundations of neoliberal policy.
 Any political movement focused on individual freedoms is potentially more compatible with neoliberalism than with social justice.
 Any mode of autobiography or life-writing is potentially consonant with the political quietism and social atomisation of neoliberalism.

-It’s perfectly clear why, say, Captain Marvel should cause unease inside critics who sense friction between the ubiquitous and essentially conservative Chosen One narratives of most superhero origins, and the supposedly leftist ethos of the average pop-culture fantasy, even when blatantly delivered by the Entertainment Industrial Complex.
+It’s perfectly clear why, say, Captain Marvel should cause unease inside critics trying to fit the authentically conservative Chosen One narratives of most superhero origins into the supposedly leftist pop-culture activism that they’re hoping to see, in films delivered by the Entertainment Industrial Complex.
 But the discussion of what critics should do in response never begins, since it would need to recognise the lack of authentic leftist stories and why they are absent, alongside detecting how identity politics might actually suppress stories of collective action and crises of principle, rather than encourage them.